curl/curl/docs/HTTP2.md

 that when doing subsequent parallel requests.

-While libcurl sets up a connection to a HTTP server there is a period during which it doesn't know if it can pipeline or do multiplexing and if you add new transfers in that period, libcurl will default to start new connections for those transfers.
+While libcurl sets up a connection to a HTTP server there is a period during which it does not know if it can pipeline or do multiplexing and if you add new transfers in that period, libcurl will default to start new connections for those transfers.
 With the new option `CURLOPT_PIPEWAIT` (added in 7.43.0), you can ask that a transfer should rather wait and see in case there's a